Fonts give life to your projects, and today you will find the best fonts to use for your Cricut (or other cutting machines) projects.

 You don’t want your Cricut Projects to look with all curvy fonts.
 You want to add balance.

-Although they all share the “Serif” in their name, they are quite different when you pay attention.
+Although they all share the “Serif” in their name, they are pretty different when you pay attention.

-Here’s a common font for each “Serif” font.
+Here’s a standard font for each “Serif” font.